 What is a logo? – A logo identifies a business in its simplest form via the use of a mark or icon.

-We hope this helped clear up the confusion around brand and branding… We’ll be introducing a series of blogs, each covering the various touch points we have mentioned.
+We hope this has helped clear up the confusion around brand and branding.
+To expand on some of the ideas that we’ve explored here we’ll be introducing a series of blogs, each covering the various touchpoints we have mentioned.